Peter and Henriette Wyeth Hurd House

-The Peter and Henriette Wyeth Hurd House, in San Patricio, New Mexico, was listed on the National Register of Historic Places in 2014.
+The Peter and Henriette Wyeth Hurd House is a historic house at 129 La Mancha Lane in San Patricio, New Mexico.
+It was listed on the National Register of Historic Places in 2014, and was designated a National Historic Landmark in 2024.

 The property is the house and studios of artists Peter Hurd (1904-1984) and Henriette Wyeth Hurd (1907-1997), who lived and painted here from the 1930s until their deaths.
 It has a placita, or open courtyard, in the style of historic ranchos in New Mexico.

-It is located at 129 La Mancha Lane in San Patricio.